 The opposite is a growth mindset—your traits are malleable.
 If you work at something, you’ll improve.
 And study after study seems to prove it.
 Those with a growth mindset tend to improve their skills and accomplishments, while those who are fixed stagnate.

 What’s funny, as Dweck uncovered, is that it’s not your mindset that makes improvement possible or impossible.
 It only determines whether or not you’ll try.
 And those who try tend to end up succeeding—even if those attempts are met with painful failures along the way.
 She notes: “We like to think of our champions and idols as superheroes who were born different from us.
 We don’t like to think of them as relatively ordinary people who made themselves extraordinary.”

 So, if you hold a fixed mindset yourself, I’d advise you to correct it because the dangers of ignoring it are threefold.

 Second, there’s a danger to the people you love.
-Jim Rohn used to famously say you’re the average of the five people you spend the most time with.
+American entrepreneur, author and motivational speaker Jim Rohn is famous for suggesting that you’re the average of the five people you spend the most time with.
 Look around at who you keep close and you’ll see it’s true.
 You’re subtly influenced by the people you love.
 Likewise, they’re influenced by you.
-If you carry an attitude of “impossible” around them, it’ll rub off.
+If you carry an attitude of “impossible” around, it’ll rub off on them.
 You quietly signal to the people you care for most that it’s okay to not challenge yourself.

 Tyler Tervooren is the founder of Riskology, a leadership training company for introverts.